Time: 19:45 - 21:15

 - Demonstrate an increase in confidence and ability to improvise short phrases

-- Understand basic musical concepts, terms and ideas.
+- Understand essential musical concepts, terms and ideas.

 What level is the course and do I need any particular skills?

 This course is ideal for beginners, so no previous knowledge of saxophone playing is expected.
-Any musical experience will be of advantage, though.
+Any musical experience will be of advantage.

 How will I be taught, and will there be any work outside the class?

-During this course you will play in unison and simple part work.
+During this course you will play in unison and solo.
 You will be taught through demonstration by the tutor.

 To make progress you will need to practise regularly between classes, ideally at least 20 minutes on at least 4 days a week.